Terms and Conditions

 b.
 Appoint a substitute speaker and/or moderator (or substitute speakers and/or moderators) in its sole discretion.

-7.6 Prospective Attendees agree not to sell or otherwise transfer their right to attend an Event to any other person or organisation.
+7.6 Prospective Attendees agree not to sell or otherwise transfer their right to attend an Event to any other person or organization.

 8. Third party website and resources